Linoprit/LED-Light-Chain-Timer/README.md

 <img src="Doc/Ressources/05_IMG_20251215_135531.jpg" alt="drawing" width="300"/>

 To make it look nice, everything is packed in a wooden box.
 The left image shows an older version with a switch.
 It turned out, that it could be omitted.
+The battery connection could therefore be soldered directly onto the protection board.
+I built twenty of those timers, so this simplified things really.

 We could hide the plug of the LED string inside the housing, and of course run the cable to the outside through a hole.